slaee/slaee/README.md

 ##

 - 🔭 I’m currently working on Ai and Automated Systems
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevOps and ML
 - 🤔 I’m looking for great repo to contribute

 <p align="center">